queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 29,750

 As an action, gain 1d4 worth of spell slots or tech points.
-You can’t use this property again until you finish a long rest..
+You can’t use this property again until you finish a long rest.